Talish (region)

-Tālīsh (Note: Also written as Talysh and Talesh.)
-(Tolış; Talış; تالش) is a region in the southwestern coast of the Caspian Sea.
+Tālīsh (Note: Also written as Tolyš, Talysh and Talesh.)
+(Tolyš; Talış; تالش) is a region in the southwestern coast of the Caspian Sea.
 It is a homeland of the indigenous Talysh people, who inhabit the region and speak the Talysh language.
 The territory and the language set apart Talish from its neighbors.

 Talish is now divided between Azerbaijan and Iran.
 It stretches north from the Sefīd-Rūd river, which cuts through the Alborz mountains in Iran's Gilan province, to the Aras river in the south of the Republic of Azerbaijan.

 The main city of the region and its Talysh people is Lankaran (Lankon), the majority of the population of which is ethnically Talysh.

 Names and etymology

 The name is first found in the Armenian translation of the Alexander Romance as "Tʿalis̲h̲".
 The Persian pronunciation of the name in plural form was "Talishan" (تالشان).

 The region is also known as Talyshistan and Talyshstan.